Here’s why the AT&T-Time Warner merger just got approved

-D.C. federal court judge Richard Leon came down on the side of AT&T and it’s proposed deal to acquire Time Warner for $85.4 million.
+D.C. federal court judge Richard Leon came down on the side of AT&T and its proposed deal to acquire Time Warner for $85.4 billion.
 The Department of Justice, the court decided, had not met the burden of proof that the acquisition constitutes antitrust and would harm consumers.

 AT&T originally announced the deal on October 22, 2016, just a few short weeks before Donald Trump was elected president.
 The DOJ filed suit in November, claiming that the Time Warner deal would eventually result in higher TV prices for millions of consumers.
 Some suspected, however, that the real motivation behind the DOJ’s case may be personal and political agenda of Donald Trump himself: He sees CNN as his political nemesis, and CNN is owned by Time Warner.